 I recommend trying to select four core words to describe your blog, which hopefully one or two are keywords.
 Try to build a name around this.

 If you still cannot come up with something create a mood board to visually represent your site.
-Hopefully this will give you different inspiration.
+Hopefully, this will give you some sort of inspiration.

 Buy a Domain